dynamite: An R Package for Dynamic Multivariate Panel Models: Model construction

-The response channels are defined by combining the channel-specific formulas defined via the function \fct{dynamiteformula} for which a shorthand alias \fct{obs} is also provided.
-The function \fct{obs} takes two arguments: \code{formula} and \code{family}, which define how the response variable of the channel depends on the predictor variables in the standard \proglang{R} formula syntax and the family of the response variable as a \code{`character'} string, respectively.
-These channel-specific definitions are then combined into a single model with the \code{+} operator.
-For example, the following formula \begin{CodeChunk} \begin{CodeInput} R> dform <- obs(y ~ lag(x), family = "gaussian") + + obs(x ~ z, family = "poisson") \end{CodeInput} \end{CodeChunk} defines a model with two channels.
-First, we declare that \code{y} is a gaussian variable depending on the previous value of \code{x} (\code{lag(x)}) and then we add a second channel declaring \code{x} as Poisson distributed depending on some exogenous variable \code{z} (for which we do not define any distribution).
-Note that the model formula can be defined without any reference to some external data, just as an \proglang{R} formula can.
-The model formula is an object of class \class{dynamiteformula} for which the \fct{print} method is available which provides a summary of the defined channels and other model components: \begin{CodeChunk} \begin{CodeInput} R> print(dform) \end{CodeInput} \begin{CodeOutput} Family Formula y gaussian y ~ lag(x) x poisson x ~ z \end{CodeOutput} \end{CodeChunk} Currently, the package supports the following distributions for the observations:
+The response variables are defined by combining the response-specific formulas defined via the function \fct{dynamiteformula} for which a shorthand alias \fct{obs} is also provided.
+We will henceforth use this alias for brevity.
+The function \fct{obs} takes three arguments: \code{formula}, \code{family}, and \code{link} which define how the response variable depends on the covariates in the standard \proglang{R} formula syntax, the family of the response variable as a \class{character} string, and the link function to use as a \class{character} string, respectively.
+The link function specification is optional with each \code{family} having a default link.
+The response-specific definitions are combined into a single model definition with the \code{+} operator of \class{dynamiteformula} objects.
+For example, the following formula \begin{CodeChunk} \begin{CodeInput} R> dform <- obs(y ~ lag(x), family = "gaussian") + + obs(x ~ z, family = "poisson") \end{CodeInput} \end{CodeChunk} defines a model with two responses.
+First, we declare that \code{y} is a Gaussian response variable depending on the previous value of \code{x} (\code{lag(x)}).
+Next, we add a second response declaring \code{x} as Poisson distributed depending on an exogenous variable \code{z} (for which we do not define any distribution).
+Recalling the seat belt usage example from Section~\ref{sec:seatbelt}, we wrote \begin{Code} obs(usage ~ -1 + law + random(~1) + varying(~1), family = "beta") + obs(fatalities ~ usage + densurb + densrur + bac08 + mlda21 + lim65 + lim70p + income10000 + unemp + fueltax + random(~1) + offset(log_miles), family = "negbin") \end{Code} which defines the seat belt usage (\code{usage}) as Beta-distributed and the traffic fatalities (\code{fatalities}) as negative binomial distributed.
+Note that the model formula can be defined without referencing any external data, just like an \proglang{R} formula can.
+The model formula is an object of class \class{dynamiteformula} for which the \fct{print} method provides a summary of the defined response variables, including the response variable names, families and formulas, and other model components: \begin{CodeChunk} \begin{CodeInput} R> print(dform) \end{CodeInput} \begin{CodeOutput} Family Formula y gaussian y ~ lag(x) x poisson x ~ z \end{CodeOutput} \end{CodeChunk} Currently, the package supports the following distributions for the observations: